silnrsi/wstr/src/content/docs/topics/computing/ws-computing-model.md

 ### Conversion

 Basic _conversion_ components transform data from one encoding into another.
 Until the advent of Unicode, WSIs used hundreds of different encodings for their data.
-Some of these encodings were official standards, but others were proprietary and unique to a specific application program.
+Some of these encodings were official standards, but others were proprietary and unique to a specific program or font.
 Any time more than one encoding exists for a given language, there needs to be conversion routines and tools as a ‘bridge’ between them.
 This is especially relevant in the transition from older encodings to Unicode.
 Without reliable conversion, users were hesitant to migrate their data to newer systems.

 Current applications almost universally use Unicode, although there are millions of old documents that may have data in old ‘legacy’ encodings.
 It is important that conversion tools, scripts, and mappings remain available to access this archival data.